OfficeDev/teams-toolkit-samples/query-org-user-with-message-extension-sso/README.md

 ## Prerequisite to use this sample
 - [Node.js](https://nodejs.org/), supported versions: 18, 20, 22
 - A Microsoft 365 account.
 If you do not have Microsoft 365 account, apply one from [Microsoft 365 developer program](https://developer.microsoft.com/en-us/microsoft-365/dev-program)
-- [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit) version 5.0.0 and higher or [Teams Toolkit CLI](https://aka.ms/teams-toolkit-cli)
+- [Microsoft 365 Agents Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit) version 5.0.0 and higher or [Microsoft 365 Agents Toolkit CLI](https://aka.ms/teams-toolkit-cli)

 ## Minimal path to awesome
 > Here are the instructions to run the sample in **Visual Studio Code**.